glegoux/jekyll-tech-blog/README.md

 See demo on this website on my own blog: https://glegoux.com.

-I use [GitHub Pages](https://pages.github.com/) with Jekyll to render this website available at https://glegoux.com .
+This project uses [GitHub Pages](https://pages.github.com/) with Jekyll to render this website available at https://glegoux.com .
 Related resources for the articles are in another repository: https://github.com/glegoux/articles-glegoux-com .

 # Quick started